pecrow/minecraft-scripts/README.md

 ## Fixed Access Denied error on CURL pull.

+Update: I've created a new method to be executed in Kubernetes.
+Check out my guide here: https://ramirez.cr/aks-minecraft-server/

 ## What is this?

   This is a small collection of tricks to automatically manage a Minecraft (Bedrock) server running on Linux with out the need of maintenance.